-The Raj cuisine reflects dishes that that the British adopted and adapted from traditional Indian fare.
+The Raj cuisine reflects dishes that the British adopted and adapted from traditional Indian fare.
 It also includes traditional British dishes prepared by Indian chefs using local ingredients.
-It is a cuisine developed and consumed within India, and dates at least to the 18th century CE.
+It is a cuisine developed and consumed within India and dates at least to the 18th century CE.

 In this essay I will discuss how Indian food became Westernised, and became a restaurant cuisine.

 London was the place it started.
 The first Indian restaurant opened in 1810, according to the records.

 “Indian dishes, in the highest perfection… unequalled to any curries ever made in England.”The Morning Post, 2 February 1810

 The patrons of this restaurant in Portman Square could smoke hookah pipes and recline on cane sofas as they ate spicy meat and vegetable dishes.
 This was the Hindoostane Coffee House, owned by the entrepreneurial migrant, Sake Dean Mahomed.
 He had to sell it a year later in 1811, as it wasn’t making enough money, but it remained open under different ownership until 1833.

 This was by no means the first establishment in Britain to serve Indian food.
 There had been a few coffee houses serving curries along with their normal food.
 But, the Hindoostane Coffee House was the first place dedicated to the cuisine.

 Ex-colonists returning home from the Indian subcontinent also attempted to recreate the meals they had come to love whilst in the Colonies.
 Many had to depend on their own personal recipes, or they referred to books like Hannah Glasse’s “The Art of Cookery” first published in 1747.
 Amazingly, this book contains recipes that we today recognise as curries and pulaos.